The Snap-Back is a EURUSD day trading strategy for the 1-minute chart that captures high momentum situations during a trend.

 The chart below shows the basic pattern.
 There are some other trades and strategies on this chart as well, but the snap-back is marked with the black wavy line and is the last trade on the right.
-This one occurred after I had finished trading for the day but it still occurred during that prime EURUSD day trading window, at about 11 am EST (9 am on this chart, which is MST).
+This one occurred after I had finished trading for the day but it still occurred during that prime EURUSD day trading window.

 There is an h pattern that matches the criteria mentioned above.
 Wait for at least a 2-bar pause at the bottom of the h.
 Enter short when the price drops below the low of the 2-bar pause.
 During the 2-bar pause, measure the height of the 2-bar pause, add your spread, and this is your stop loss distance.
 Multiply by 2.5 to get the target price.
 [If you have a larger spread than 0.5 pips, you may need to reduce the reward:risk.
 The criteria I use are based on having a small spread.]